crate/crate-docs/docs/conventions/docs/style.rst

 Miscellaneous
 -------------

-The term "ID" is an abbreviation and should always be capitalised in prose.
+The term "ID" is an abbreviation and should always be capitalized in prose.
 Lowercase is okay for literals, such as column names or variables (e.g., ``row_id``).

 Use "and" instead of "&".